Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Experiments

-\myparagraph{Empirical Parameter Deviation Plots.} After having investigated which factors influence backdoor effectiveness, we now focus our attention on how the model adapts/changes its parameters during the backdoor learning process, whether there is an increase in complexity or not.
+After having investigated which factors influence backdoor effectiveness, we shift our focus to examining how the model's weights change during the training process when the dataset is tainted with backdoor samples.
+We aim to determine whether there is an increase in complexity or not.

 We use our two measures proposed in Section~\ref{sec:backdoor-curves}, $\rho$ and $\nu$ to analyze the parameter change.
-The former, $\rho$, monitors the change of the weights, for example whether they increase or decrease.
+The former, $\rho$, monitors the change of the weights, for example, whether they increase or decrease.
 The latter, $\nu$, measures the change in orientation or angle of the classifier.
-We plot both measures with different regularization parameters, trigger size or visibility with fraction of poisoning points to $p=0.1$ in Figure~\ref{fig:backdoorParametersDeviationMNIST}-\ref{fig:backdoorParametersDeviationImagenette}.
+We plot both measures with different regularization parameters, trigger size, or visibility with a fraction of poisoning points to $p=0.1$ in Figure~\ref{fig:backdoorParametersDeviationMNIST}-\ref{fig:backdoorParametersDeviationImagenette}.
+Within each plot, we also report the backdoor accuracy (BA) representing the model's performance on backdoor samples at the end of training.

 On linear classifiers, $\rho(\vct w)$ increases during the backdoor learning process.
-This equals an increase of the weights' values, suggesting that the classifiers become more complex while learning the backdoor.
+This equals an increase in the weights' values, suggesting that the classifiers become more complex while learning the backdoor.
 However, when investigating the RBF SVM, the results are slightly different.
 Indeed, when increasing $\gamma$ and decreasing $\lambda$, the classifier becomes flexible and complex enough to learn the backdoor without increasing its complexity.
 On the other hand, when decreasing $\gamma$, the model is constrained to behave similarly to a linear classifier.
 In this way, analogously to linear classifiers, the model needs to increase its complexity to learn the backdoor.
 When increasing the trigger size or visibility the results are similar, thus confirming the previous analysis.
-However, as a results of increasing the attacker's strength\sv{,} the backdoor accuracy turns out to be higher.
+However, as a result of increasing the attacker's strength\sv{,} the backdoor accuracy turns out to be higher.